shorebird2011a

 2012 Andy Johnsonandy-j-image

 Andy completed his degree in Biology with a focus on ecology and evolutionary biology.
-His birding experiences extend well beyond the class room as he has participated in field studies from Churchill, Manitoba to Chile.
+His birding experiences extend well beyond the classroom as he has participated in field studies from Churchill, Manitoba to Chile.
 Andy’s interest in birds started early in life while growing up in Michigan.
 That early interest in birds has now expanded to encompass natural ecosystems and the impacts of development on these systems and the life within.
-Another passion of Andy’s is photography and film, which he is currently a producer at Cornell Lab of Ornithology.
+Another passion of Andy’s is photography and film, which serves him well as he is currently a producer at Cornell Lab of Ornithology.
 To view and example of Andy’s work follow click the link that follows:

 DEVEAUX BANK: Reflections of a Cultural Ornithologist – Bing video